Uberspace/lab/source/guide_postgresql.rst

 The Database Cluster
 --------------------

 A database cluster is the base for all new single databases.
 We will define the location for the cluster and the user password.
-The user name for the cluster is automatically predefined with your Uberspace name.
+The user name for the cluster is the same as your Uberspace name.

 To reduce the effort for the database cluster administration, we will define at first the password and save it to the file *.pgpass*.

-We will create a random number with openssl (64 characters) and save it direct into the password file:
+We will create a random string with openssl (64 characters) and save it direct into the password file:

 ::